dlal-group/simtext/README.md

- -n NUMBER, --number NUMBER  number of PMIDs or abstracts to save per ID [default "5"] -a, --abstract              if abstracts instead of PMIDs should be retrieved use --abstracts -k KEY, --key KEY           if NCBI API key is available, add it to speed up the download of PubMed data
+ -n NUMBER, --number NUMBER  number of PMIDs or abstracts to save per ID [default "5"] -a, --abstract              if abstracts instead of PMIDs should be retrieved use --abstracts -k KEY, --key KEY           if NCBI API key is available, add it to speed up the download of PubMed data --install_packages           if you want to auto install missing required packages
 ```

 Output:

-Input table with additional columns with PMIDs or abstracts (--abstracts) from PubMed.
+A table with additional columns containing PMIDs or abstracts from PubMed.

 ## abstracts_by_pmids

-For PMIDs of each row, this tool retrieves the according abstracts and saves them in additional columns.
+This tool retrieves abstracts for a matrix of PMIDs.
+The abstract text is saved in additional columns.

 Input:

-Tab-delimited table with columns containing PMIDs.
-The names of the PMID columns should start with “PMID”, e.g. “PMID_1”, “PMID_2” etc.
+Tab-delimited table with rows representing biomedical entities and columns containing the corresponding PMIDs.
+The names of the PMID columns should start with “PMID_” (e.g., “PMID_1”, “PMID_2” etc.).

 Usage:
 ```